PMI defines project management as “the use of specific knowledge, skills, tools, and techniques to deliver something of value to people.”

-Resourcing plans are created to ensure that staff are properly assigned to projects and not being over- or under-utilized.
-A simple way to sort this out is by using the resourcing functionality in TeamGantt, which allows you to assign people to tasks and estimate the time needed to complete tasks.
+Resourcing plans are created to ensure staff are properly assigned to projects and not being over- or underutilized.
+A simple way to sort this out is by using the resource management features in TeamGantt, which allows you to assign people to tasks and estimate the time needed to complete them.

-When working on large projects, you might hear the ultimate decision maker or funder referred to as the project sponsor.
-This person has ultimate authority over the project and will be involved to make funding decisions, resolve issues and scope changes, approve deliverables, and provides overall strategic direction.
+When working on large projects, you might hear the ultimate decision-maker or funder referred to as the project sponsor.
+This person has ultimate authority over the project and will be involved in making funding decisions, resolving issues and scope changes, approving deliverables, and providing overall strategic direction.

 Stakeholders are the people who have an actual stake in the outcome of the project.
-They can be internal to the project (think marketing, IT, and other departments), but also external to the project (suppliers, investors, partners, etc.).
+They may be internal to the project (marketing, IT, and other departments), as well as external to the project (suppliers, investors, partners, etc.).

 Educating yourself on project management is the first step in defining what your organization needs.
-The best job you can do is take this information and adapt it to your situation.
+So take this information, and adapt it to your situation.

 Learn how easy project planning can be with TeamGantt.
 Create your first gantt chart for free.